 The GLWC believes that alignment around living wage definitions and measurement, and around living wage values themselves, provides a critical foundation for informing and enabling collaborative efforts to raise worker wages.
 The Coalition is committed to using the Anker methodology as the basis for producing high quality, consistent, objective information about living wages and wage gaps to support wage improvement strategies and programmes.
+The methodology was developed by Richard and Martha Anker, who head the Anker Living Wage and Living Income Research Institute.
 The Coalition is also committed to supporting the further development and application of this methodology.

 This methodology has been used to estimate living wages in nine countries for a multi-national corporation while it was being developed and has now been used to estimate living wage for over 30 additional locations globally for the GLWC, with strong uptake and interest among both local and international stakeholders.

 You can also learn more about this methodology on our FAQ page.

 The GLWC members have agreed to the following definition of living wage.
 This definition succinctly incorporates the main characteristics of living wage found in over 60 living wage descriptions and definitions from human rights declarations; national constitutions; NGO, multinational, and corporate codes of conduct; ILO documents; and statements of major historical figures such as Popes and the Catholic Church (Anker 2011).

 A living wage is: